macauff/macauff/docs/inputs.rst

 - ``chunks_folder_path``: the directory in which the folders containing parameters files are stored

-- ``use_memmap_files``: a boolean flag indicating whether or not to save temporary, intermediate arrays to disk and load variables through memmapping.
-Should be used if the catalogue regions being matched are sufficiently large that they cannot be stored in memory at once.
-Alternatively, consider smaller chunks.
-Optional, defaulting to ``False``.

 - ``use_mpi``: boolean flag for whether to parallelise distribution of chunks using MPI.
 If ``False`` chunks will be run in serial; defaults to ``True``, but with a fallback for if the appropriate module is not available.

 If you do not want to (or cannot) use MPI to distribute larger cross-match runs, with numerous chunks that will take significant compute time to run, then the first two inputs, combined with with ``use_mpi=False``, are all you need to consider.
 However, if you wish to use MPI then the remaining keyword arguments control its use: